Impression And Mouth Preparation

 • Devoid of voids

-• Not wrap on removal Dimensional stable
+• Not wrap on removal, Dimensionally stable

-4. Occlusal plane:
+4. Occlusal Plane:

-• Should be parallel to ridge
+• Should be parallel to the ridge

 • Should divide interarch space equally